Last updated: 5 March 2018

 Thats a long winded explanation.
 Here’s the short and thick of it:

-“You’ll be able to go into a trance when you’re unconscious drifts off…I’m not sure how deep you will drift into trance…or if you’ll even notice a shift in your breathing…and as you continue to listen to the sound of my voice you can become more relaxed…”
+“You’ll be able to go into a trance when your unconscious drifts off…I’m not sure how deep you will drift into trance…or if you’ll even notice a shift in your breathing…and as you continue to listen to the sound of my voice you can become more relaxed…”

 After a while of hearing these commands your unconscious would catch on and pay close attention.
 It would start to follow these suggestions.